luukvbaal/nnn.nvim/README.md

 ### Colors

-Three highlight groups `NnnNormal`, `NnnNormalNC` and `NnnFloatBorder` are available to configure the colors for the active, inactive and picker window borders respectively.
+Three highlight groups `NnnNormal`, `NnnNormalNC` and `NnnBorder` are available to configure the colors for the active, inactive and picker window borders respectively.

 ## Tips and tricks